Most instruments have very old ancestors - the clarinet has not

 In 1760 the famous (and at this time leading edge) Mannheim Orchestra already had a budget for two clarinet players, both musicians were at the same time oboe players, too.
 From 1778 on they were clarinet players only.
 Not long after that Mozart wrote his famous works for clarinet - including the concerto for basset clarinet in A (often called concerto for clarinet in A) - that are technically extremely demanding.
 Even with today's instruments they are a challenge for professional musisicians.
 At that time clarinets had five technically questionable keys.
 It is hard to imagine that you could play that music with those instruments at all, but it must have been possible, as the critics were excited (and you must not think that they did not know what quality in instrument making and playing was - it was the time when string instruments like Stradivari violins were built...)

-Iwan Müller was a German clarinet player and instrument maker, who revolutionised not only the key mechanics.
+Iwan Müller was a clarinet player and instrument maker who revolutionised not only the key mechanics.
+He lived both in Germany and in Russia.
 While old keys had a simple pivot-mechanic and felt pads, and hardly ever were reliable, he developed the spoon-key with leather pad and sunk-in holes with a conical ring, as you find them on instruments today:

 Altogether Müller's clarinet had 12 keys.
 It was not so far away any more from what Germans play today.
 Next to this Müller changed the reed roughly into the form we use today, and developed the ligature.
 Unfortunately the Paris Conservatorium did not accept his developments in 1812, because the French firmly believed (some still do today) in the specific charakter of scales.
 This would be destroyed by a clarinet that could easily play chromatically (that is: in all scales).
 Until then clarinets could only play one scale.